AlexanderGTumanov/hep-th-rag/README.md

   - `model.pt` with the pretrained model weights.
   - `vocab.jsonl` with the corresponding vocabulary.
   - `history.pt` with per-batch training and validation loss history.

----

-## What it does

-- Data extraction and processing
-  - Retrieves source files for arXiv articles in a given category (hep-th by default) over a specified date range.
-  - Splits articles into sections and converts them into clean text by removing LaTeX artifacts, environments, and custom macros.
-  - Builds a corpus by subdividing sections into overlapping chunks of a specified character length.
-- Model training
-  - Builds a word-level vocabulary from the corpus and encodes chunks as token IDs.
-  - Pads or truncates chunks to a fixed sequence length and constructs train and validation dataloaders.
-  - Trains a Transformer encoder with a contrastive objective in a dual-encoder setup and records per-batch training and validation loss.
-- Retrieval functionality
-  - Computes embeddings for all corpus chunks.
-  - Encodes user queries and retrieves the most relevant chunks via fast similarity search.